OpenTechSchool/www.opentechschool.org/handbooks/new-workshop.md

 Even if you already have a pretty clear idea of what you want to do and may even have some learning material ready, we strongly believe that more people working together yield bigger results.
 In any case, you want to have some other people helping you coach, so the next things OTS is going to do are:

  * Create a mailing list for this topic
- * Promote that mailinglist via our social media channels, spread it in our mailinglist, user groups and communinities
+ * Promote that mailinglist via our social media channels, spread it in our mailinglist, user groups and communities
  * Make a public call for coaches on our blog - the more clearly your idea is described there, the better

 But we also need to you to spread the word and convince people to join - after all, it is your cause!